Why is Oxygen Important to Life in the Ocean?

 What is Ocean Deoxygenation?

 Ocean deoxygenation refers to the loss of oxygen from the oceans due to climate change (Keeling et al. 2010).
 Long-term ocean monitoring shows that oxygen concentrations in the ocean have declined during the 20th century, and the new IPCC 5th Assessment Report (AR5 WG1) predicts that they will decrease by 3-6% during the 21st century in response to surface warming.
 While 3-6% doesn’t seem like much, this decrease will be felt acutely in hypoxic and suboxic areas, where oxygen is already limiting.
 “Hypoxic” areas are defined as regions where oxygen limitation is detrimental to most organisms.
 This threshold differs across the world, but is usually defined as anything below 60 umol/kg.
 Hypoxic zones have oxygen concentrations 70-90% lower than the mean surface concentrations.
 “Suboxic” areas are areas where oxygen is so low (less than 5 umol/kg) that most life cannot be sustained and significant biogeochemical changes occur due to altered water chemistry.
 Suboxic zones have oxygen concentrations 98% lower than the mean surface concentrations.
 A recent study found that a 1°C warming throughout the upper ocean will result in the increase of hypoxic areas by 10% and a tripling of the volume of suboxic waters (Deutsch et al. 2011).
 To put this in context, a highly optimistic emissions scenario of atmospheric CO2 levels of 550 ppm by 2100 would lead to a 1.2°C warming of the upper ocean (Mora et al. 2013).
 Therefore, these declines in oxygen are changes we should be prepared to see.
+An education video on ocean deoxygenation can be viewed here.

 How Are Humans Lowering the Oxygen Levels in the Ocean?